Twisted crossed products of Banach algebras

 \subsubsection{Standing assumptions}

-In this work, we only work with nondegenerate Banach algebras (i.e., those that can be nondegenerately represented on a Banach space) that have a two sided cai.
+In this work, we only work with nondegenerate Banach algebras (that is, those that have a two sided cai) and therefore can be nondegenerately represented on a Banach space.
 This is done in order to make sure that the multiplier algebra of such algebras is well behaved and still an $L^p$-operator algebra when the original Banach algebra is represented on an $L^p$-space.
 For the most part we let $G$ be any locally compact group, but starting in Section \ref{S:T_LP_CP} we will require $G$ to be second countable, which allows us to use some results from \cite{ncp2013CP}.
 In our definition of a twisted Banach algebra dynamical system $(G,A, \alpha, \sigma)$ (see Definition \ref{TwistedBanachSystem}) we require the map $\alpha \colon G \to \op{Aut}(A)$ to be strongly continuous and the twist $\sigma \colon G \times G \to \op{Inv}_1(M(A))$ to be jointly strictly continuous.
 Thus, our assumptions on the twisted action are stronger than in \cite{PacRae89, PacRae90}, where it is only required that both $\alpha$ and $\sigma$ are Borel maps.
 This simplifies many arguments, avoids any discussion of Polish groups related to Banach algebras, and it allows us to take results from \cite{CPBAI_11, CPBAII_13, CPBAIII_13, ncp2013CP} in which also the stronger condition of continuity is assumed.